fillipe-gsm/python-tsp/README.rst

    ])
    permutation, distance = solve_tsp_dynamic_programming(distance_matrix)

 The solution will be ``[0, 1, 3, 2]``, with total distance 17.
-Notice it is
-always a closed path, so after node 2 we go back to 0.

 There are also heuristic-based approaches to solve the same problem.
 For instance, to use a local search method:

 .. code:: python